pugligiu/LRUCache/README.md

 There are unit tests covering the code.
 They cover the expectations on data, logic and threading locking.
-To verify the unit tests, just run the command
+To verify the unit tests, just run in the terminal the command

-- `python -m unittest discover -p "*_test.py"`
+- `python3 -m unittest discover -p "*_test.py"`

+or execute the *main_test.py*.

 ## Diagrams